The Ryanair "Dynamic Currency" rip-off almost caught me, here’s how to avoid it

 What does Ryanair say?

-The airline mentions its guaranteed exchange rate in its terms and conditions (opens in new tab).
+The airline mentions its guaranteed exchange rate in its terms and conditions.
 It reads: “We guarantee the currency exchange rate for your payment at the time you book your ticket.

 "This exchange rate will not change.
 If you do not accept our currency exchange rate you may be affected by any increase in exchange rates between the time you make your booking and the time your card provider converts the currency.
 This is because the currency is usually converted a number of days after the date the booking is made.”